 Azerbaijan National Academy of Sciences is a member of the International Association of Academies of Sciences founded in 1993 in Kyiv.

 In the years of independence, the Ministry of Health also underwent consistent and expedient reforms.
-At the first stage, most of the attention was focused on the improvement of the legislative framework of the public health care system to meet the world standards.
-With this purpose a number of laws ("On the regulations of pharmacy ", "On the private medical care" were elaborated and approved by Milli Mejlis.
+At the first stage, most of the attention was focused on the improvement of the legislative framework of the public health care system to meet world standards.

 One of the key achievements in the area of public health system reforms was the onset of private medical care.
 The legal and normative framework was developed in this area and the law "On the private medical services" was enforced.

-Azerbaijan's re-attainment of independence enabled the sovereign country to integrate into the international sphere, express its opinions on various current events, to be represented in international organizations and to participate in those organizations' authoritative meetings.
+Azerbaijan's re-attainment of independence enabled the sovereign country to integrate into the international sphere, express its opinions on various current events, be represented in international organizations, and participate in those organizations' authoritative meetings.
 Azerbaijan was granted an opportunity to enter the international arena in various fields, including sport.
 Our sportsmen started participating in the World and European Championships under the flag of their country.